Nipunkhattri/schedule_Task/README.md

 <li>Run cmd (nodemon ./server.js)</li>
 </ul>
 Now you can check the Api in Postman .
+Live Backend Link - http://shedule-task.onrender.com/ (You can use it run postman)

 ### Create RESTful endpoints for the API using Node JS